kalviumcommunity/Mockly_Gen_AI/README.md

 ## Prompting Techniques

+### Zero Shot Prompting

+Zero shot prompting is a technique where you ask a language model (like Gemini or GPT) to perform a task or answer a question without providing any examples or demonstrations in the prompt.
+The model relies solely on its pre-trained knowledge and the instructions you give.

 ### One Shot Prompting

 Mockly now supports **one shot prompting** in its backend.
 One shot prompting is a technique where the AI is given a single example Q&A before being asked to answer a new question.
 This helps guide the AI's response style and context, improving answer relevance and quality.